daos-stack/daos/doc/admin/performance_tuning.md

 !!! warning
     Performance of persistent memory may be impacted by NUMA affinity.
-It is thus recommanded to set the affinity of daos\_perf to a CPU core locally attached to the persistent memory device.
+It is thus recommended to set the affinity of daos\_perf to a CPU core locally attached to the persistent memory device.

 The same test can be performed on the 2nd pmem device to compare the